 Visit Book Culture LIC

-Website: Book Culture
+Website.
+Book Culture

-Address: 26-09 Jackson Ave, Long Island City, NY 11101
+Address.26-09 Jackson Ave, Long Island City, NY 11101

 Book Culture LIC is my go-to spot whenever I want to browse for something new to read or just spend a quiet hour flipping through pages.
-It’s a beautifully curated independent bookstore right in the heart of Long Island City, filled with fiction, cookbooks, kids’ stories, and thoughtful gift items.
+It’s a beautifully picked independent bookstore right in the heart of Long Island City, filled with fiction, cookbooks, kids’ stories, and thoughtful gift items.
 The space feels warm and welcoming, and the staff always has great recommendations if you’re not sure where to start.

 What I love most is the mix of community and calm.
 You’ll often find kids reading in the back, parents shopping for birthday gifts, or someone discovering a new favorite author.
 It’s small but packed with personality, and it makes me happy every time I walk in.